Email

 Mokoro Excursions

 No Okavango experience is complete without a mokoro ride.
+Get

-and reed beds to lily covered lagoons and islands, viewing elephant, lechwe,
+reed beds to lily covered lagoons and islands, viewing elephant, lechwe,

 warthog, sitatunga and other plains game in the open, not to mention the